Rebecca Meyers

-Rebecca Meyers (born November 20, 1994, in Baltimore) is a Paralympic swimmer of the United States.
+Rebecca Meyers (born November 20, 1994) is an American Paralympic swimmer.
 She won three gold and one silver medals in Rio 2016.
 She was also a member of the 2012 Paralympic Team, and won a silver and bronze in London.
 Rebecca Meyers has also competed at the 2009 Summer Deaflympics which was held in Taiwan, which is also her only appearance at the Deaflympics.
 She also clinched a bronze medal in the 4 × 200 m freestyle relay event in the 2009 Summer Deaflympics.

 Biography

 Meyers has Usher syndrome and has been deaf since she was born.
 Since she was young she has used a cochlear implant, an electronic device that allows her to hear.
 Meyers is also losing her vision to a disease called retinitis pigmentosa (RP), and has a Seeing Eye dog named Birdie, who helps her navigate the world.

 In 2015 and 2017, Meyers received a Best Female Athlete with a Disability ESPY Award.
 She won gold in record time at the 2016 Summer Paralympics.

 She grew up in Baltimore, attended Notre Dame Prep and went on to graduate from Franklin and Marshall College in Lancaster, Pennsylvania where she studied history with a concentration in Disability Studies.
 She was a club swimmer with Loyola Blakefield Aquatics for eleven years.
 In 2012, she joined North Baltimore Aquatic Club where Michael Phelps trained.
 Becca then switched to Nation's Capital Swim Club located in Bethesda, MD, where she trains under Bruce Gemmell, Katie Ledecky's coach.
 She holds multiple world records in the S13 and S12 classes.

 In June 2021 the US announced the 34 Paralympic swimmers who would be going to the delayed 2020 Summer Paralympics in Tokyo.
 The women's team was Meyers, Jessica Long, McKenzie Coan, Elizabeth Marks and Mallory Weggemann.
 On July 20, 2021, Meyers withdrew from the Paralympics after being denied her request for a personal care assistant due to reduced allocation of staff members amid the COVID-19 pandemic.